freedomofpress/securedrop-workstation-docs/docs/general/known_issues.rst

   the Tails-based *Secure Viewing Station*. :doc:`Broader file type support is planned <supported_filetypes>`.
-- If the *Submission Key* for your SecureDrop server was rotated in the past, you must manually re-add the old key to your `sd-gpg` VM in order to view old submissions in SecureDrop Client. `Contact Support <https://securedrop.org/help/>`_ for assistance.
+- If the *Submission Key* for your SecureDrop server was rotated in the past, you must manually re-add the old key to your `sd-gpg` VM in order to view old submissions in SecureDrop Inbox. `Contact Support <https://securedrop.org/help/>`_ for assistance.
 - We do not support uninstalling SecureDrop Workstation without wiping all of Qubes OS.
 There is an ``--uninstall`` option for ``sdw-admin``, but it is not officially supported and will leave behind sensitive material in